omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

   beq x0, x0, -8 # unconditional jump back to loop

   exit:
-    #continue
+    # continue
 ```

 Decrement images show the value of register x5 after each loop back and decrement.

-Loop back images show how PC branches back to beginning of decrement instruction to perform `addi x5, x5, -1`.
+Loop-back images show how PC branches back to beginning of decrement instruction to perform `addi x5, x5, -1`.

 Condition check images show how PC changes after branch condition is fulfilled or not fulfilled.
-  - During loop (when x5 ≠ x0), branch not taken.
+  - During loop (when x5 ≠ 0), branch not taken.
   - At the end of the loop (x5 == x0), branch taken, skipping the loop-back beq instruction.